K-Regret Queries Using Multiplicative Utility Functions: Preliminaries

-In what follows, for conciseness, we refer to the regret, the regret ratio, and the maximum regret ratio of a query user simply as the regret, the regret ratio, and the maximum regret ratio, respectively.
+In what follows, for conciseness, we refer to the regret of a query user as the regret when the context is clear.
+The same applies to the regret ratio and the maximum regret ratio of a query user.